 What is Regeneration Land?

-This is land within areas where the Planning Authority has an objective to development and renew areas in need of regeneration.
+This is land within areas where the Planning Authority has an objective to develop and renew areas in need of regeneration.

 What happens next?

-South Dublin County Council continues to carry out a detailed assessment of all potential vacant sites in the County.
+This is an ongoing process and South Dublin County Council continues to carry out detailed assessment of potential vacant sites in the County for inclusion on the Vacant Sites Register.
 This assessment involves correspondence with the relevant landowners at various stages throughout the review process.